 There may be little financial or accounting information available with respect to issuers located in emerging market countries, and this information may not reflect the issuer's financial position in the same way as it would be reflected if the financial and accounting information had been prepared in accordance with U.S. Generally Accepted Accounting Principles.
 As a result, it may be difficult to assess the value or prospects of an investment in such issuers.
 The legal remedies for investors in emerging markets may be more limited than the remedies available in the U.S., and the ability of U.S. authorities (e.g., the SEC and the U.S. Department of Justice) to take action with respect to bad actors may be limited.
 The securities markets of emerging and developing market countries may be substantially smaller, less developed, less liquid and more volatile than the major securities markets in the U.S. and other developed nations.
 The limited size of many securities markets in emerging and developing market countries and limited trading volume in issuers compared to the volume in U.S. securities or securities of issuers in other developed countries could cause prices to be erratic for reasons other than factors that affect the quality of the securities.
-In addition, emerging and developing market countries.
-Brokerage commissions and dealer mark-ups, custodial expenses and other transaction costs are generally higher in emerging and developing market countries, all of which can increase fund operating expenses and/or negatively impact fund performance.
+In addition, emerging and developing market countries' exchanges and broker-dealers may generally be subject to less regulation than their counterparts in developed countries.
+Brokerage commissions and dealer mark-ups, custodial expenses and other transaction costs are generally higher in emerging and developing market countries than in developed countries, all of which can increase fund operating expenses and/or negatively impact fund performance.